damianruelmusic/damianruel-site/content/pages/index.md

         title: >-
           He keeps a genre-fluid approach to his projects, and likes to think he is unrestricted in musical expression.
-While his projects don't stick to one or three genres, he has a very similar vibe in the art he creates.
+While his projects don't stick to one or three genres, he has a very unique vibe in the music he creates.
 He is very intentional with what he puts out, sometimes because he thinks it's funny to have an intro that's unrelated to the song, or if he thinks a note should be a quarter-tone sharp to bring